ritwikshn/go-karona-go/README.md

 # GoKaronaGo
-Linux application to notify you personally when a vaccination session is available in your area.
+Desktop application to notify you personally when a vaccination session is available in your area.

 Since the government announced that it is mandatory to book an appointement for a covid vaccine dose in prior, one has to really be quite lucky to grab a slot before another day turns into a houseful show.
 Thus the motivation for this app - which notifies you personally, within a minute of opening of a vaccinnation slot, meeting your predefined preferences.